parsa-rismanchi/student-depression-analysis/README.md

-# Student Depression Analysis (R)
+Student Depression Analysis (R)

-Mini research project examining whether self-reported anxiety predicts depression in university students, using a public Kaggle dataset and reproducible R analysis.
+A small study checking if student anxiety levels link to depression, based on personal reports.
+The data comes from Kaggle - free to access.
+Analysis is done in R, with every step repeatable by others.
+Focus stays on real results, no guesswork.

-## Key Findings
+Key Findings

-- 52.9% of anxious students reported depression vs 25.4% of non-anxious students
-- χ²(1) = 6.40, p = .011
-- Logistic regression: OR = 3.31, 95% CI [1.40, 8.03] – anxiety more than tripled the odds of depression
+Over half of stressed pupils said they felt down, while one in four calm students did. χ²(1) was 6.40, while p hit .011
+- Logistic regression showed: OR = 3.31, 95% CI [1.40, 8.03] - so, when anxiety's present, chances of depression go way up.
+Instead of just doubling, they jump by over three times.
+That link stays clear within the confidence range.
+No fluff needed - it’s a solid signal.
+Not a guess, but data pointing one direction

-## Methods (Brief)
+Methods (Brief)

-- Dataset: *Student Mental Health* (Shariful Islam, 2023) from Kaggle
+- Dataset: Student Mental Health (Shariful Islam, 2023) from Kaggle
-- Sample: n = 101 students (after listwise deletion for missing data)
+- Example: n = 101 learners, once gaps were removed from records
 - Variables:
-  - Anxiety (Yes/No → 1/0)
+Anxiety present?
+Use 1 if yes, 0 if no
-  - Depression (Yes/No → 1/0)
+- Mood low?
+(Yep/Nah → 1/0)
 - Analyses:
-  - Descriptive statistics (prevalence of depression by anxiety status)
-  - χ² test of independence
+- Summary numbers (how common depression is depending on whether anxiety is present or not) χ² test to check if variables are linked
-  - Logistic regression to estimate odds ratio + 95% CI
+- Logistic regression used to figure out odds ratio along with 95% confidence interval

-## Reproducibility
+Reproducibility

-- All analyses conducted in R (v4.5.1) with the **tidyverse** ecosystem
+All analyses done in R (v4.5.1), using tools from the tidyverse suite
-- Full session info and package versions are included at the end of the report
+- Check the full details on sessions and software versions right at the close of this write-up
-- Data source: public, anonymised dataset from Kaggle (Islam, 2023)
+- Source of data: publicly available, anonymous info from Kaggle (Islam, 2023)

-## Author
+Author

 - Parsa Rismanchi – BSc Psychology (Iran)